 Ask the children how far they think the discus has been thrown.
 It would be a good idea to look at the distance outside on the playing field.

 Then the children can try throwing a beanbag themselves as far as they can.
 Talk about how they will measure how far they have thrown and listen to their suggestions.
-If counting paces, it may help to have one pacing and another counting to check.
-The whole activity of counting the paces is worthwhile in itself as it develops the children's understanding of counting to events (paces) rather
+If counting strides, it may help to have one child striding and another counting to check.
+The whole activity of counting the strides is worthwhile in itself as it develops the children's understanding of counting to events

 How far did you throw the beanbag?